 When returning to running following injury, the best guideline to keep you from going backwards in your recovery is pain.
-Green says that returning to running following an injury doesn’t need to be completely pain-free, but it shouldn’t make an injury feel worse or create any new niggles.
-“The last thing you want to do is stir up the pain by overtraining too early.
-When you start back running, closely monitor the pain level and if it’s slight and doesn’t get worse the day after, then gradually increase your training – but take it slow,” Green says.
+Returning to running following an injury doesn’t need to be completely pain-free, but it shouldn’t make an injury feel worse or create any new niggles.

 8. Stop injuries before they happen